Have your say: AML/CTF supervision reform: Duties, powers and accountability consultation; upcoming HM Treasury roundtable discussions

 JIE Past Papers and Examiner’s Reports

-If you would like to become a licensed Insolvency Practitioner, you are required to pass the two Joint Insolvency Examination (JIE) papers – personal and corporate insolvency.
-The first step to sitting the exams is to register with one of the insolvency Recognised Professional Bodies (RPBs), such as the IPA, if you haven’t already.
+The first step to sitting the exams is to register with one of the insolvency Recognised Professional Bodies (RPBs), such as the IPA, if you haven’t already done so.

 As a significant part of the insolvency licensing regime, the JIE exam is rightly a challenging signal to prospective practitioners about the high standards and great responsibility they must accept when they take their licence.